Thai Chicken Wings

 Key Ingredients in This Recipe

 • Chicken wings – If you buy whole wings, split them at the joint into wingettes and drumsticks.
-Discard the wing tips or use them for stock.
+Discard the wing tips or use them to make your own stock from scratch.
 I recommend planning 4 wing segments per person as an appetizer and doubling it as an entrée.

 • Fish sauce – The wings are first marinated in fish sauce overnight which adds a salty, umami flavor.
 Fish sauce gets its funky flavor from fish like anchovies fermented over a long period of time.